Signs and Symptoms of Commonly Abused Drugs

 Aftercare / Relapse Prevention

-The process of recovering from a drug addiction continues long after a stay in a rehab center.
+The process of recovering from a drug addiction continues long after a stay in a recovery or rehabilitation center.
 As part of the aftercare process, ongoing individual and group counseling sessions, as well as regular support group attendance are frequent components.
 Additionally, some people elect to reside in sober living environments once the period of initial residential treatment has concluded.

 Patients are also encouraged to develop constructive pastimes or help in the community.
 This provides a purpose and reduces the incentive to return to the use of drugs.